Film Review – The Nightingale (2019)

 The Babadook is one of my favorite horror movies ever made.
 What Jennifer Kent accomplished in that movie is nothing short of miraculous, so much so that it continues to own an area of brain, seeping into my subconscious more and more over the years.
-Suffice it to say that I was anxiously awaited her next movie after seeing it, and I couldn’t have been more excited to see The Nightingale.
+Suffice it to say that I was anxiously awaiting her next movie after seeing it.
+I couldn’t have been more excited to see The Nightingale.

 Unfortunately, Kent’s sophomore effort left me a bit cold, even if it was impeccably photographed.